benmorgantd/bm_smoothSkinWeightBrush/README.md

 The goal for this project was to figure out how to get a custom paint tool working and to document that online for others.

-The plug-in for this brush is written in Python, so the brush isn't great at very high mesh densities.
+The plug-in for this brush is written in Python, so the brush isn't great at very high vertex and influence densities.
+I use this mainly on game-resolution meshes.

 Tested in Maya 2020 (uses OpenMaya API 2.0), so this *might* work in 2016+ but it hasn't been tested enough to be sure.